Mahal (1949 film): Production

 Mahal was produced by Savak Vacha and Ashok Kumar under the banner of Bombay Talkies, and written and directed by Kamal Amrohi, who made his directorial debut with the film.
 It was Kumar who suggested part of the story, recalling a real life incident: in 1948, he was shooting near Jijiboy House at a hill station when, at midnight, the actor saw a headless corpse in a mysterious woman's car.
-The woman vanished from the scene soon after, and Kumar's servants believed the he might have dreamt the incident.
+The woman vanished from the scene soon after, and Kumar's servants believed that he might have dreamt the incident.
 When Kumar went to a nearby police station to register a complaint, a policeman told him that 14 years ago a similar incident happened at the same place—a woman had committed a murder and later died in a road accident.

-Kumar narrated the story to Amrohi, who had previously written dialogue the 1939 Sohrab Modi's blockbuster Pukar, but never directed a film.
+Kumar narrated the story to Amrohi, who had previously written dialogue for the 1939 Sohrab Modi blockbuster Pukar, but never directed a film.
 Amrohi partly modified and further developed the story and named the film Mahal, meaning a mansion or a palace.
 Interestingly, the film's supernatural twist is also reminiscent of a short story by Rupert Croft-Cooke that was made into the film The Fatal Witness in 1945.

-The film's plot was rejected by Vacha, who was apprehensive that suspense films do not always find a repeat audience, while Bombay Talkies was already suffering financially due to the box office failure of its previous films: Ziddi (1948) and Asha (1948).
+The film's plot was rejected by Vacha, who was apprehensive that suspense films do not always find a repeat audience, while Bombay Talkies was already suffering financially due to the box office failure of some of its previous films.
 However, Kumar insisted that the film may become interesting if directed well and appointed Amrohi as the film's director.
 Kumar himself agreed to co-produce, bear the losses if any and even star in the film.
 He entrusted Amrohi to choose a suitable actress for playing Kamini.

-The casting of female lead role became complex—several established actresses refused the role and those who accepted it asked high prices.
+The casting of female lead role became complex—several established actresses refused the role and those who accepted it asked high fees.
 At one point, Suraiya was considered and almost finalized by Vacha, who believed that she and Kumar would make a marketable pair together, but her grandmother appeared unenthusiastic about the film's unconventional story.
-Meanwhile, Madhubala, a 15 years old rising but not exactly popular actress expressed her interest in Kamini's role.
-Vacha rejected her outrightly due to her age and relative inexperience, but Amrohi demanded to audition her.
+Meanwhile, Madhubala, a 15-year old rising but not yet popular actress, expressed interest in Kamini's role.
+Vacha rejected her outright due to her age and relative inexperience, but Amrohi demanded to audition her.
 "She wasn't a celebrity when I met her first, and since I was looking for someone new, she fit the bill," Amrohi explained later.